• Skip to primary navigation

 A month of realisations

 Outside of my own kitchen, the hardest part was navigating the lists of ingredients on supermarket products.
-I quickly noticed something.
-We use animal products everywhere.
+I quickly noticed that we use animal products everywhere.
 Why did we do that?
 At which point did it become normal?

 Egg white in this.